ocaml/ocaml.org/data/planet/tarides/tarides-engineers-to-present-at-icfp-2021.md

 Sivaramakrishnan</a> of IIT
 Madras.</p>
 <p>Next up is <strong>Leveraging Formal Specifications to Generate Fuzzing Suites</strong> at
-<strong>11:10 London / 12:10 Paris,</strong> presented by Tarides's own <a href="https://icfp21.sigplan.org/profile/nicolasosborne">Nicolas
+<strong>11:10 London / 12:10 Paris,</strong> presented by Tarides' own <a href="https://icfp21.sigplan.org/profile/nicolasosborne">Nicolas
 Osborne</a> and <a href="https://icfp21.sigplan.org/profile/clementpascutto">Cl&eacute;ment
 Pascutto</a>.
 They'll discuss
 how developers typically first have to capture the semantics they want when